 Understanding Trauma and Its Impact on Women

-Trauma doesn’t always come from big, dramatic events.
-It might come from things like ongoing stress, tough relationships, or quiet moments that left you feeling unsafe or unheard.
-For women, trauma often weaves together with societal pressures, caregiving demands, or workplace struggles.
-According to the CDC, 1 in 3 women face some form of trauma, which can shake their sense of safety and self.
-Through trauma release meditation, you can start to ease these burdens gently.
+Difficult experiences don’t always come from big, dramatic events.
+They can stem from ongoing stress, tough relationships, or quiet moments that left you feeling unsafe or unheard.
+For women, these experiences often weave together with societal pressures, caregiving demands, or workplace struggles.
+According to the CDC, almost 1 in 2 women have experienced contact sexual violence, physical violence, and/or stalking by an intimate partner in their lifetime.
+Through gentle, trauma-sensitive practices, you can begin to ease these burdens.

 How Trauma Affects Your Body and Mind